Microporous material

 Micropores may be defined differently in other contexts.
 For example, in the context of porous aggregations such as soil, micropores are defined as cavities with sizes less than 30 μm.

 Uses in laboratories

 Microporous materials are often used in laboratory environments to facilitate contaminant-free exchange of gases.
 Mold spores, bacteria, and other airborne contaminants will become trapped, while gases are allowed to pass through the material.
 This allows for a sterile environment within the contained area.

 Other uses

 Microporous media are used in large format printing applications, normally with a pigment based ink, to maintain colour balance and life expectancy of the resultant printed image.

-Microporous materials are also used as high performance insulation in applications ranging from homes to metal furnaces requiring material that can withstand more than 1000º Celsius, like the solutions made by ISOLEIKA.
+Microporous materials are also used as high performance insulation in applications ranging from homes to metal furnaces requiring material that can withstand more than 1000º Celsius, like the solutions made by UNICORN Insulations.